Huge haul of treasure stolen in German castle vault heist

 The collection housed in the Green Vault was established in the early 18th century by Augustus the Strong, ruler of Saxony.
 He worked to establish Dresden as a major center for the arts, inviting talented sculptors, goldsmiths and painters to take up residence and commissioned a series of magnificent rooms to showcase his valuables as a way of advertising the city's cultural prominence in addition to its wealth.

-The museum said it was closed Monday due to "organizational reasons" and a special police commission has been established following the heist.
+The museum said it was closed Monday for "organizational reasons" and a special police commission has been established following the heist.

+Ackermann said the museum was hoping to reopen later this week, but that it would depend on the police investigation.